Requirements and Mistakes: HIPAA De-Identification

 The practical tradeoff is simple:

-• Safe Harbor is more rigid but easier to explain operationally
+Safe Harbor is more rigid but easier to explain

 Organizations usually choose Safe Harbor when they want a more standardized compliance path.
-They choose Expert Determination when the data would lose too much value under Safe Harbor.
+They choose Expert Determination when data loses too much value under Safe Harbor.
+The mistake is when you do Expert Determination but only did a draft internal review.

 The Biggest De-Identification Mistakes

-These are the failures that show up repeatedly:
+These are the failures that show up often:

 1. Removing Names and Stopping There